morrowevanj/megr2157-portfolio/docs/assignments/A01/index.md

 <img width="572" height="628" alt="Clippers (Pin)" src="https://github.com/user-attachments/assets/8520f0d3-0bce-4174-b0f9-9f56296c8b3a" />

 The pin is used as a guide to allow the force applied to the lever to translate to the spring while also guiding the cutting teeth together.
 Without the pin the force would not translate properly and leverage would not be achieved.
+The lever applies an upward force on the pin while the pin holds it in place such that leverage can be applied below to the spring.

 D.